kyungjae-lee/engineers-notebook/data-structures-and-algorithms/stacks.md

 }

 //----------------------------------------------------------------------------------------
-// Implementation of Stack class interface
+// Implementation of Stack (using singly-linked list) class interface
 //----------------------------------------------------------------------------------------

 // Constructor